b9Joker108/b9.OneX/README.md

 Open the terminal and type following commands.
 First of all, make sure that you have `git` installed

-* ```git clone -b stable --single-branch https://github.com/mrjuice01/onex.git```
+* ```git clone -b stable --single-branch https://github.com/mrjuice01/onex.git``` # This is yet to be iterated for current project and current repository

-Go to this directory and run onex
+Go to this directory and run onex # This is yet to be updated for new project and repository
 * `cd onex`
 * `bash onex`

-**If you want to install onex , type the following:**
+**If you want to install onex , type the following:** # This is yet to be updated for new project and repository
 * `chmod +x install && ./install`

+# The following instructions are yet to be updated for this new project and repository

 **Before installing, make sure that the base folder is just called `onex`, and not `onex-stable`, or `onex-old`, etc...
 This is for the `install` script, which is instructed to move the `onex` to a specific directory**

 ------------------------------------------------------------------------

-## How to use onex ?
+## How to use b9.OneX?
-Onex is very simple and easy to use tool, its available in both CLI and manual mode.
+b9.OneX is very simple and easy to use tool, it's available in both CLI and manual mode.

+# The following instructions are yet to be updated for this new project and repository

 ### CLI Mode :
 `onex -h` or `onex help` for help.

+# The following instructions are yet to be updated for this new project and repository

 Options :
 - `onex install/-s [tool_name]` install any tool.
 - `onex search/-s [tool_name]` search any tool.
 - `onex list/-l` list all tools.
 - `onex help/-h` get help.

+# The following instructions are yet to be updated for this new project and repository

 ### Menu Mode :
 `onex start` to start onex menu mode.